Skip to main content

 Before joining the Office, Ms. Waier was an associate in the Los Angeles and Orange County offices of Jones Day.
 She received her B.A. from the University of California, Irvine, and her J.D. from the University of San Diego, where she graduated Order of the Coif and founded and served as the first Editor-in-Chief of USD’s International Law Journal.

-Christina T. Shay is the Executive Assistant United States Attorney.
-As part of the senior management team, she leads the day-to-day operations of the litigative and administrative divisions, including supervising approximately 250 non-lawyer staff members, the district’s budget, human resources, information technology, community outreach, and media relations.
+Richard M. Park is the Executive Assistant United States Attorney.
+As part of the senior management team, he leads the day-to-day operations of the litigative and administrative divisions, including supervising approximately 250 non-lawyer staff members, the district’s budget, human resources, information technology, community outreach, and media relations.

 Kathy Yu, Chief of Ethics and Post-Conviction Review